adtzlr/tensortrax/README.md

 # Highlights
 - Write differentiable code with Tensors based on NumPy arrays
-- Designed to operate on input arrays with (elementwise-operating) trailing axes
+- Efficient evaluation of batches by elementwise-operating trailing axes
 - Essential vector/tensor Hyper-Dual number math, including limited support for `einsum` (restricted to max. three operands)
 - Math is limited but similar to NumPy, try to use `import tensortrax.math as tm` instead of `import numpy as np` inside functions to be differentiated
 - Forward Mode Automatic Differentiation (AD) using Hyper-Dual Tensors, up to second order derivatives